jessejanderson/ffnerd-api-elixir/README.md

 All modules use `.find` functions to find an individual struct, and `.list` functions to find a list of structs.
 Structs have atom keys
-and can utlize dot syntax for easily calling data.
+and can utilize dot syntax for easily calling data (examples below).

 ### Teams